|See also "Messages about Current Issues at WSU" below.|

-Chapter Constitution and Bylaws of the AAUP-WSU, including amendments adopted effective November 21, 2012
+Chapter Constitution and Bylaws of the AAUP-WSU, including amendments adopted in a vote ending December 11, 2015.

 Links to selected AAUP sites and chapters plus links to other sites, including the AFL-CIO and access to Ohio Revised Code 4117 -- the portion of Ohio state law governing Public Employees' Collective Bargaining

 To quote from the association's web site,

 Wright State University's chapter -- the AAUP-WSU-- welcomes all university faculty into its membership.
 The chapter acts as the collective bargaining agent for a single, unified bargaining unit officially formed from two previously separate units: (1) tenure-track and tenured faculty (excepting those holding certain administrative appointments at the rank of chair and higher) on both the Dayton and Celina (Lake) campuses, and (2) non-tenure-eligible "NTE" faculty (excepting those with primary appointments in the Boonshoft School of Medicine or the School of Professional Psychology) on both the Dayton and Celina (Lake) campuses.
 All Wright State University faculty -- adjunct faculty, faculty with administrative appointments, faculty with primary appointments in the Boonshoft School of Medicine or the School of Professional Psychology -- as well as faculty in the bargaining unit described above -- are cordially invited to join the AAUP-WSU, as are emeritus faculty, academic professionals, and graduate students.